brianpeiris/hubs-reticulum-modules/README.md

 The NodeStat module is used to store analytics about a server's usage.
 In particular it periodically records how many users were simultaneously present in rooms at any given time, via the StatsJob module.

+## RoomAssigner

+The RoomAssigner module is used to assign a WebRTC server to a Hubs room as needed.
+The module picks a server based on its current load, using a weighted sample.

+## JanusLoadStatus

+The JanusLoadStatus module is use to query and cache the current load and meta information about WebRTC servers that are available to a Hubs server.
+"Janus" is a misnomer, it refers to the previous WebRTC server that Hubs used, but it now uses [dialog](https://github.com/mozilla/dialog).

+## Speelycaptor

+The Speelycaptor module is used to upload, convert and retrieve video files via Hubs' [speelycaptor](https://github.com/mozilla/speelycaptor) video conversion service.

 ## Coturn

 Used to generate TURN info for the [coturn](https://github.com/coturn/coturn) server, when TURN is enabled.
 TURN info is sent to the client via `generate_turn_info` in the Hub module.

+## PeerageProvider

+The PeerageProvider module is used to enable Erlang node discovery via the [Peerage](https://hex.pm/packages/peerage) library.
+PeerageProvider uses the Habitat module to query the [habitat](https://docs.chef.io/habitat) census, used in Hubs Cloud.

+## WebPushSubscription

+The WebPushSubscription is used to register [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) subscriptions.
+This was used to subscribe to Hubs room events, such as when a user has entered a room you've created, but this feature is currently missing from the Hubs client UI.

+## SupportSubscription

+The SupportSubscription was used in a feature that allowed users to request support from a Hubs team member, but this capability is no longer available.

 ## GraphQL Modules